 being a teenager in a consumer society

 respecting the environment

 Short video clips from our confirmations in recent years are on our website. http://sidmennt.is/ferming/kynningarefni/

-At the time of writing this (June 2016) a total of 2,947 Icelandic teenagers have participated in Sidmennt’s civil confirmation and 36,500 guests have attended the ceremonies over the 28 years since it began.
+At the time of writing this (August 2018) a total of 3,795 Icelandic teenagers have participated in Sidmennt’s civil confirmation and 45,500 guests have attended the ceremonies over the 30 years since it began.
 There are now second-generation kids in the program.
-For each of the past 3 years, more than 300 teenagers have participated in the annual civil confirmation program.
-In 2016 there were 340 enrolled in 13 classes and 10 ceremonies were held in several parts of the country.
-The population of Iceland is only 330,000 people.
+This year, 470 teenagers participated in the annual civil confirmation program in many classes and 14 ceremonies were held in several parts of the country.
+The population of Iceland is only 350,000 people.

-Siðmennt, the Icelandic Ethical Humanist Association was founded in 1990 by some of the families that participated in the first civil confirmation program and now offers secular baby-namings, weddings and funerals conducted by trained celebrants.
+Siðmennt, the Icelandic Ethical Humanist Association was founded in 1990 by some of the families who participated in the first civil confirmation program and now offers secular baby-namings, weddings, and funerals conducted by trained celebrants.
 The first civil confirmation ceremony in Iceland was conducted in 1989.

 past president of Siðmennt and director of the civil confirmation program